Alchus/scout-stuff/03-Second-Class.md

 	Shock
 	Heatstroke, dehydration, hypothermia, and hyperventilation
 ```
+* ✅ 5/27/2022

+* **Object in Eye**

+Don't the eye.
+Blink rapidly, or flush with clean water.
+Another person can help keep the eyelids open.
+If the object can't be removed, get medical attention.

+* **Bite of a warm blooded animal**

+Wash with soap and water.
+Flush with clean water for several minutes.
+Control any bleeding, then bandage.
+Seek medical attention.

+* **Puncture wounds**

+For small objects such as thorns or splinters, remove them and wash the skin around the wound, but don't flush with water.
+Bandage with antibiotic ointment.

+For large objects, such as anything larger than a small nail, don't remove the object until after seeking medical care.

+* **Serious burns**

+For second-degree burns, clean the wound with clean water, but don't apply any other substances.
+Once dry, cover with clean cloth or gauze.

+For third degree burns, keep the wound dry.
+Cover with clean cloth or gauze and seek medical attention.
+Keep the victim calm and watch for signs of shock.

+* **Heat exhaustion**

+Rest in a cool, shady place.
+Cool down by removing excess clothing or wet cloths.
+Drink plenty of water.
+If symptoms don't improve quickly, get medical help.

+*I was able to help my friend Ale recover from heat exhaustion when we hiked out to Foster Falls.*

+* **Shock**

+Have the person lay down with their legs elevated.
+If someone is unconscious and breathing, but severe internal injuries are not likely, have them lay on their side.
+Keep the victim warm.

+* **Heatstroke**

+Heatstroke has symptoms like heat exhaustion, but also has elevated pulse, shallow breathing, confusion, disorientation, or unconsciousness, vomiting, or seizures.

+Get emergency medical attention while treating with the same methods as for heat exhaustion.
+Use ice packs or a shallow body of water, if available.
+Don't give fluids to an unconscious person.

+* **Dehydration**

+Treating dehydration is easy: drink more water.

+Signs of dehydration include thirst, dark urine, exhaustion, dry skin and lips, nausea, fainting, loss of appetite, headaches, cramps, confusion and/or dizziness.

+* **Hypothermia**

+Get the person warm and dry- Use blankets, jackets, and sleeping bags.
+If the person is able, have them drink warm liquids, such as soup.
+Avoid caffeinated drinks.

+* **Hyperventilation**

+Encourage the victim to stay calm and to take take slow, shallow breaths- one breath every five seconds.

 ```
 6b	Show what to do for "hurry" cases of stopped breathing, stroke, severe bleeding, and ingested poisoning.
 ```